Alternate Assessment Consortia

 Federal grants totaling $67 million were awarded in 2010 to two consortia of states — the Dynamic Learning Maps (DLM) Alternate Assessment Consortium and the National Center and State Collaborative (NCSC) — to design a new generation of assessments for students with the most significant cognitive impairments.

-- Summary of the National Center and State Collaborative (PDF)
+- National Center and State Collaborative (NCSC) (PDF)

 Additional Information About the Grant